swissup/swissup.github.io/m1/extensions/dailydeals/installation.md

 Please follow next steps to complete the installation:

+1. Go to store backend and disable compilation mode.
-1. Go to your magento store root directory (via FTP or CPanel).
+2. Go to your magento store root directory (via FTP or CPanel).
-2. Create file `maintenance.flag` in root directory.
+3. Create file `maintenance.flag` in root directory.
-3. Open your store in browser; you have to see page `Service Temporarily Unavailable` (if you can not see this page - probably you try to install extension at wrong magento instance).
+4. Open your store in browser; you have to see page `Service Temporarily Unavailable` (if you can not see this page - probably you try to install extension at wrong magento instance).
-4. Unpack all files from extension archive into your magento store root directory.
+5. Unpack all files from extension archive into your magento store root directory.
-5. Remove file `maintenance.flag` when copy process completed.
+6. Remove file `maintenance.flag` when copy process completed.
-6. Login your store admin and start to configure extension.
+7. Login your store admin and start to configure extension.

 * Navigate to `System > Configuration > Templates-Master > DailyDeals` and
 enable extension for any store you need.